Cheques and banker’s drafts

 - the terms and conditions of your customer’s account

-- any discussions you had with your customer about whether or not you’d pay the cheque
+- any discussions you had with your customer about whether you’d pay the cheque or not

 - the underlying transaction and the effect of not paying the cheque or wrongly paying it